 The Needle (Игла, Igla) is a 1988 Soviet film directed by Rashid Nugmanov, starring the iconic Soviet rock musician Viktor Tsoi, leader of the band Kino.
-Tsoi plays enigmatic Moro, who comes home to Alma-Ata, Kazakhstan, to extract a debt from his old buddy Spartacus.
-He decides to pay a visit to his ex-girlfriend Dina, who in the latest years has become a morphine addict.
+Tsoi plays the enigmatic drifter "Moro", who comes to Alma-Ata, Kazakhstan, to extract a debt from his old buddy "Spartak".
+He decides to pay a visit to his ex-girlfriend Dina, who recently became a morphine addict.
 Moro takes her to the Aral Sea, where she begins to recover.
 But when they return to Alma-Ata, the drug dealers try to ensnare them with morphine.
-So Moro confronts their leader, the Doctor, who tries to kill our hero.
-The film has since become most famous for its soundtrack (written by Tsoi), and Tsoi/Kino fans have a strong Nostalgia Filter for it.
+So Moro confronts their leader, the doctor Artur, who tries to kill our hero.
+The film has since become most famous for its soundtrack (written by Tsoi), and many Tsoi/Kino fans have a strong Nostalgia Filter for it.

 The film was re-released in 2010 as The Needle Remix.
 Remix adds some new scenes and expands on the plot of the film, as well as featuring a lot of well-received music composed for the film.
 Some of the new music was composed by U-Piter, a band consisting notably of famous Soviet-Russian rock musician Vyacheslav Butusov and ex-Kino guitarist Yuri Kasparyan (who also composed some of the original music from way back in 1988).
 However, it was controversial for some of its changes to the plot, such as Spartak's new fate.

 In 2019, the original film was re-released in high resolution and shown in cinemas.

 - Affably Evil: Artur.
 He seems like a respectable doctor at first, but it turns out that he's in charge of morphine trafficking in the city.

 - The Aggressive Drug Dealer: Artur.